sgpearse/VAPOR-Sphinx/sphinx/quickStartGuide.rst

 Install the version of Vapor3 for your computer's operating system from our :ref:`downloads <downloads>` page.
 Updating your system's graphics driver if you're not sure that it's current.

-If you don't have :ref:`data that's supported <data>` by Vapor3 yet, you can :ref:`download a sample <sampleData>` to get started with.
+If you don't have :ref:`data that's supported <gettingDataIntoVapor>` by Vapor3 yet, you can :ref:`download a sample <sampleData>` to get started with.

 Start Vapor3
 ````````````